rsksmart/devportal-1.0/rif/rlogin/get-started.md

   })
   ```

-  > We usually put this all together in a single file called `rlogin.ts` and export a single instance of `RLogin`.
-This ensures a single DOM element is creted.
+  > Tip: Put this all together in a single file named `rlogin.ts` and export a single instance of `RLogin`.
+This ensures that only a single DOM element is created.

 - 3) Connect!
   ```typescript